dellaglio/csrbench-oracle/README.md

  * Java 7+
  * Maven

+License:
+ * The code is released under the Apache 2.0 license

 The project has two main files:
  * (eu.planetdata.srbench.oracle.repository.)SRBenchImporter : imports the RDF input stream in the oracle
  * (eu.planetdata.srbench.oracle.)Oracle: executes the test queries over the RDF stream, produces the results.
 If a results to be compared is provided, the Oracle verifies that it is correct.